Asabeneh/10-days-of-git-and-github/readme.md

 Git is a version control software.
 In one way or the other you may need to use a git and a GitHub together.

 You need to use git and GitHub either to store your projects on the cloud or to collaborate with your team.
-This means it allows developers or writers to work on the same project even if they are located in a different locations.
+This means it allows developers or writers to work on the same project even if they are located in different locations.

-A version control is a means of recording changes to a file or set of files over time so that you can recall specific versions later.
+Version control is a means of recording changes to a file or set of files over time so that you can recall specific versions later.

 If you prefer watching the tutorial click this [link](https://www.youtube.com/watch?v=9cCApTLb_Io&list=PLbvhRHYrmshSCAHZbibqh_px_LxnU54dk)

 ### 1. Install Git

-First you need to install the version control software, Git.
+First, you need to install the version control software, Git.

 - Git:
   Install [git](https://git-scm.com/downloads)